pikaia79/baud/doc/BaudMaster.md

 three/five/..
 BM instances form a replicated BM service, or leverage a distributed coordination service like etcd/consul to store the metadata of Baud itself.

-we currently choose the first approach.
+we currently choose the latter approach.

 ## database metadata